apinto25/autonomous_landing_data_analysis/README.md

 </p>

 ## Controller States Analysis
 The [controller states analysis](/controller_states_analysis.ipynb) is the analysis of the controller states (same states of the detection analysis).
 Here it is expected that the width and height of the estimation of the landing platform increases as the drone lands, while the (x, y) centroind coordinates are expected to be (320, 240) as this coordinate is the center of the image size of the drone's camera (640x480).
-The angle it is expected to tend to zero, because to land the landing platform must be aligned with the horizontal of the dron'es camera.
+The angle it is expected to tend to zero, because to land the landing platform must be aligned with the horizontal of the drone's camera.

 <p align="center">